France • Champagne • Reims • Épernay • Côte des Blancs • Montagne de Reims

-Champagne, a legendary wine region of France
+Champagne, the legendary wine region of France

 Champagne, a unique terroir

-The major sub-regions of Champagne
+The main sub-regions of Champagne

 The grape varieties of Champagne